-Our Members protect and serve Queensland.
-As their bank, QBANK continues to partner with organisations and charities that support our Members, our values and our community.
-During the year, QBANK returned over 10% of our after-tax profit in sponsorships and donations to our Member communities.
-Our commitment is encapsulated in our Everyday Heroes Awards, recognising the unique contributions of hundreds of Queenslanders in the betterment of our lives.
-As we report on another successful year, we thank all those so passionately involved.
+QBANK continues to partner with organisations and charities that support our Members, our values and our community.
+We take this opportunity to thank all those so passionately involved.
+During the year, a large proportion of QBANK's profit was returned to our Member communities in the form of sponsorships, donations and financial education.
+In addition, the QBANK Everyday Heroes Awards, now in its 10th year, continues to recognise the unique contributions of hundreds of Queenslanders in the betterment of our lives.